NCCA/MayaNGL/README.md

 - Select: Create more Bounding Volumes (AABB, OBB, Cone, Convex Hull) and add them as a template arg to the make_selectable() function.

 - Replace the functions in the Common.h with native NGL functions.

+- Handles: Create transformation handles for rotatiting and scaling selected objects.

 - Application: Create the demo as a gui to change mouse icon when <q,w,e,r> are pressed.